InsATEable/InsATEable/INSATEABLE_LEGAL_DISCLAIMER.md

 ---

-Meme / Art Project Notice
+Meme Coin Notice

-$ATE is a meme coin and artistic project with no intrinsic value or expectation of financial return.
+$ATE is a meme coin with no intrinsic value or expectation of financial return.
+There is no formal team or roadmap.
+The coin is completely useless and intended for entertainment purposes only.

-It is intended purely for entertainment and creative expression.
+---

-There is no formal team or roadmap, and the project is not affiliated with any other token, company, or artist.
+No Association Disclaimer

-Any similarities in name, branding, or imagery to other projects are purely coincidental.
+InsATEable ($ATE) has no affiliation, endorsement, or association with any artists, brands, individuals, companies, or entities.
+Any similarities in names, themes, or references are purely coincidental and intended for parody and entertainment purposes only.

 ---